 Michael Valim studied Philosophy of Art, Social Communication, Radio and TV production and has a Master's Degree in Human Rights from the Federal University of Goiás.
 Since 1977, he has been working in the field of arts and culture in the city of Goiânia, especially in the areas of audiovisual communication, theater and dance.
 Michael Valim said about his film: “I was invited to direct the film by the Vida Seca group and the dance group ¿Por Quá?.
 I joined the project to make a political statement about the tragedy.
 I believe that the authorities use a lot the image of the six years old child Leide das Neves, the first Cesium-137-Victim, as a martyr to disguise the disregard of the public authorities in the past and present.
 A people without memory is doomed to repeat the mistakes of their past.”

-Brazil, 2021, Directors Márcia Gomes de Oliveira and Norbert G. Suchanek, 20 min - Odesson Alves Ferreira could have been any of us when he was seriously contaminated by cesium 137 in Goiânia.
+Brazil, 2021, Directors Márcia Gomes de Oliveira and Norbert G. Suchanek, 30 min, Portuguese / German with English subtitles - Odesson Alves Ferreira could have been any of us when he was seriously contaminated by cesium 137 in Goiânia.
 His family was one of the hardest hit.
 It was his brother, owner of a junkyard, who bought the scrap, an old radiotherapy device, which caused the worst radioactive contamination in Latin America.
 Odesson has survived the radiation and has fought since the beginning of the tragedy for the rights of the Victims of Cesium-137.
 30 years after the accident, Odesson Alves Ferreira traveled to Berlin to receive the Honorary Lifetime Achievement Award at the International Uranium Film Festival 2017.
 It was his first flight outside Brazil.
 In an interview, Odesson recalls unforgettable scenes from the accident.

 DONATE with PayPal